cMadan/calcFD/README.md

 %                       if need to violate this, use multiple input text files.
 %
 % options.output = filename string to output FD values to
-%
-% ----
-%
-% The calcFD toolbox is available from: http://cmadan.github.io/calcFD/.
-%
-% Please cite this paper if you use the toolbox:
-%   Madan, C. R., & Kensinger, E. A. (in press).
-Cortical complexity as a measure of
-%       age-related brain atrophy.
-NeuroImage.
-%
-%
-% 20160224 CRM
-% build 26

 ```